 As sunbeds’ irradiance presents similar characteristics to sunlight, it can also entail similar adverse effects.
 Hence, as for the sun, excessive accumulation and/or a too long exposure can result in sunburn and also increase the risk of developing skin cancer.
+Singling out sunbed use is aiming at the wrong target though.
+Not only are sunbeds used by a minimal fraction of the population that get exposed to the natural sun, but UV exposure by sunbeds is controlled, whereas sunbathing outdoors is not.
 Similar to the general recommendation to avoid sun exposure at peak time or for prolonged duration, in particular during summer, for safe tanning it is recommended to use sunbed sessions of moderate length, with sufficient time between sessions.
 Controlled exposure to UV, either from sunlight or on a sunbed, is important to avoid over-exposure and sunburn.

 A sunbed provides the same essential benefits as natural sunlight: it induces Vitamin D production, which is essential for good health.
 A form of cholesterol naturally found in your skin absorbs the UVB radiation and gets converted into pre-vitamin (cholecalciferol) which, once metabolized, turns into Vitamin D. How much Vitamin D is produced depends upon age, the amount of pigment in the skin and the amount of time for which the skin was exposed.
 Even the intensity and wavelengths of the UV radiation and the amount of uncovered skin have an effect.
 Vitamin D is typically good for strong bones and teeth and plays an important role in maintaining resistance.
 It is also important for the prevention of osteoporosis and it also decreases the risk of fractures in older women.